iov-one/weave/docs/tutorial/datamodel.rst

 data is validated before saving, but we also need to make sure that all data is the proper type of object before saving.
-Unfortunately, this is quite difficult to do compile-time without generic, so a typical apporach is to embed the `orm.Bucket <https://godoc.org/github.com/iov-one/weave/orm#Bucket>`_ in another struct and just force validation of the object type runtime before save.
+Unfortunately, this is quite difficult to do compile-time without generic, so a typical approach is to embed the `orm.Bucket <https://godoc.org/github.com/iov-one/weave/orm#Bucket>`_ in another struct and just force validation of the object type runtime before save.